mathalro/micromaster-cloudcomputing/engineering-management/week1.md

 **Name Resolution** - The DNS is resolved by a sequence of queries, starting at top level domain label (root server) and recursively querying after each server anwser.
 There are 13 root servers.
 This recursive query follows the Fully Qualified Domain Name (FQDN).

 **FQDN** - It is a Domain Name that specifies its exact location in tree hierarchy of DNS.

+**Routing** - Forward the packets from the sender to recipient device across the internet using routers devices.
+The router devices are responsible to foward a package to a hop closer node to the destination.

 # TCP - Transmission Control Protocol